Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Arithmetic -modules for algebraic stacks

 \begin{rem*} The assumption that $\algsp{X}_{\mr{red}}$ is smooth is made only for the simplicity.
-In fact, the lemma remains to be true even if we replace $\mr{Sm}$ by $\mr{Hol}$.
-For this, we need an analogue of \cite[4.2.6.2]{BBD} for the morphism $p$. \end{rem*}
+In fact, with a little more argument on {\it d\'{e}vissage}, the lemma remains true even if we replace $\mr{Sm}$ by $\mr{Con}$, but we do not need this much. \end{rem*}

 \begin{lem} Let $f\colon\st{X}\rightarrow\st{Y}$ be a diagonally connected gerb-like morphism (cf.\ \cite[5.1.3]{Behr}).
-Shrinking $\st{Y}$ by its open dense substack if necessary, the functor $f^*\colon\mr{Sm}(\st{Y})\rightarrow\mr{Sm}(\st{X})$ induces an equivalence. \end{lem} \begin{proof} Take a presentation $P\colon Y\rightarrow\st{Y}$ from a scheme.
+Shrinking $\st{Y}$ by its open dense substack if necessary, the functor $f^+\colon\mr{Sm}(\st{Y})\rightarrow\mr{Sm}(\st{X})$ induces an equivalence. \end{lem} \begin{proof} Take a presentation $P\colon Y\rightarrow\st{Y}$ from a scheme.
 There exists an open dense subscheme $U\subset Y$ such that $U_{\mr{red}}$ is smooth.
 By replacing $\st{Y}$ by $P(U)\subset\st{Y}$, we may assume that $Y_{\mr{red}}$ is smooth.
 Now, by using smooth descent, we may assume that $\st{Y}=:Y$ is a scheme and $\st{X}=BG$ with a connected flat algebraic group space $G$ over $Y$.
 Since the category is stable under universal homeomorphism, we may replace $Y$ by $Y_{\mr{red}}$, and assume that $BG$ and $Y$ are smooth.